samg/stealth-stars/script.md

 ### Who are we

+*slide*

 I'm Sam Goldstein & I'm Ben Weintraub.
 We both work at New Relic.
 For those of you who aren't familiar, New Relic is is an application performance monitoring service that can gives visibility into how your Ruby applications are performing in production.

+*slide*

 We work specifically on the Ruby agent which you may know as the newrelic_rpm gem.
 This is the code that runs in your app and gathers performance metrics which are sent back to our severs.

+*slide*

 ### What is a Performance Kata?

 Kata (型 or 形 literally: "form"?) is a Japanese word describing detailed choreographed patterns of movements practised either solo or in pairs.
 Kata originally were teaching and training methods by which successful combat techniques were preserved and passed on.

+*slide*

 Dave Thomas coined the term Code Kata to describe a coding problem that you can solve over and over again to practice your programing and hone your problem solving reflexes.

+*slide*

 At New Relic we've been applying this concept to performance.
 Performance is an important feature of any software, and when you solve performace problems you realize that you end up solving similar problems over and over again, in different projects and contexts.
 Practicing your ability to recognize the shape of these common problems helps you become a better programmer and deliver better software.